NinaHulman/Advertisement.Spending-Sales-Analysis/README.md

 # Advertisement.Spending-Sales-Analysis
-analysing data on sale and advertisement spending using statistics in python
+analysing data on sales and advertisement spending using statistics in python